Blog Diets High Blood Pressure Diet Menu: Sample Menus And Tips For Beginners

 See also

 1. Heat the oil in a medium pan, add the onion and pepper, and fry.
-Make sure you are frequently stirring for 10 minutes.
-Add the spices and garlic, then tip in the tomatoes and beans with their liquid, half a can of water and the bouillon powder.
+Constantly stir this for 10 minutes.
+Add the spices and garlic, then add the tomatoes and beans with their liquid, half a can of water, and the bouillon powder.
 Simmer while covered for 15 minutes.

-2. Meanwhile, tip the chicken into a bowl, add the lime juice, coriander, and a little chili, then toss well.
-Ladle the soup into two bowls, top with the chicken and serve.
+2. Add the chicken to a bowl with the lime juice, coriander, and a little chili, then toss well.
+Ladle the soup into two bowls, top with the chicken, and serve.

-You do not have to be great at baking to prepare a delicious and healthy dessert.
-So, close your night by celebrating with a healthy dessert made of fruits.
-Below is a recipe to try from Mayo Clinic (1):
+You don’t need to be great at baking to prepare a delicious and healthy dessert.
+Simply close your night by celebrating with a healthy dessert made of fruits.
+Below is a recipe you can try from the Mayo Clinic (1):

 • 1/2 cup sliced strawberries